sucho-archiving/browsertrix-yaml-examples/README.md

 See the [browsertrix project](https://github.com/webrecorder/browsertrix-crawler) for more general documentation.

+Full sample configurations that were helpful for crawling certain websites are available in the subdirectiories, such as `biph-kiev-ua/crawl-config.yaml`.

 ## Default and handy starter file
 This includes all sub domains like abc.collection.litme.com.ua, handles http:// to https:// conversions & subdomains.